Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 area: ['accelerate']
 hasSubPageNav: true
 hasInPageNav: false
-lastUpdated: '2024-02-07'
+lastUpdated: '2025-03-13'
 ---

 ## Problem

-A customer is required to deploy their application to both production and non-production environments.
-This will include any assets required to be deployed to the XMC infrastructure, as well as deploying their “head” application.
+In XM Cloud, customers need to deploy their application to both production and non-production environments.
+Non production environments are used for development and testing before deploying to the live (production) environment.
+This will include any assets required to be deployed to the XMC infrastructure, as well as [deploying their “head” application](https://doc.sitecore.com/xmc/en/developers/xm-cloud/front-end-hosting-applications.html).
 This recipe will go through the different options available to customers to achieve this.

 ## Solution